alefranz/MELT/BACKLOG.md

 - A tag-triggered workflow can resolve every action used by the `publish` job and reach the NuGet push step with downloaded package artifacts.

+**Completed**

+- The `publish` job checks out the repository before invoking the local .NET setup action, allowing tag-triggered runs to continue through artifact download to the NuGet push step.

 ### 7. Test the produced packages as consumer dependencies - Pending